How To Transfer A PDF File To A Kindle

 1. Connect your Kindle to your computer via the included USB cable

-2. Your Kindle should appear on your computer as a removal mass storage device (like a USB flash drive) – with the next available drive letter e.g. E: drive (if hard drive is C and DVD drive is D)
+2. It should appear on your computer as a removal mass storage device (like a USB flash drive) – with the next available drive letter e.g. E: drive (if hard drive is C and DVD drive is D)

 3. Within the Kindle drive you should see a set of folders – simply copy and paste (or drag and drop) your PDF file into the Kindle Documents folder

-4. When finished, use your computer’s undock, eject, or unmount feature to safely remove your Kindle (in Windows, use the ‘safely remove hardware’ icon)
+4. When finished, use your computer’s undock, eject, or unmount feature to safely remove your reader (in Windows, use the ‘safely remove hardware’ icon)

 5. Your PDF file should now appear on your Kindle Home screen for you to open and view